-The Islay Ales Company was founded by Paul, Paul and Walter in 2003 to establish a microbrewery on the Hebridean Isle of Islay.
+The Islay Ales Company Limited was founded by Paul Capper, Walter Schobert and Paul Hathaway in 2003 to establish a microbrewery on the Hebridean Isle of Islay.
 Sharing an interest in beer, Paul, Paul and Walter naturally decided that an island with eight distilleries producing some of the most famous whiskies in the world needed a brewery!
 After lots of hard work, production started in March 2004.

 The process begins the day before we brew when the Hot Liquor Tank is filled to the 1,000 litre mark and the heating process starts.
 Brewers refer to water as liquor.
 The liquor needs to be at 70°C to brew with.

-We weigh out the malt and hops in advance and take them to the Brewery ready for use in the next days’ brew.
-Each beer we produce has a different recipe so a different combination of malt and hops is used for each one of our eight beers.
-By mixing different quantities of different malt and hops we get different flavours, colours, strengths, aromas and styles.
+We weigh out the malt and hops in advance and take them to the Brewery ready for use in the next day's brew.
+Each beer we produce has a different recipe so a different combination of malt and hops is used for each one of our eight regular beers.
+By mixing various quantities of malts and hops we get different flavours, colours, strengths, aromas and styles.

-We use several different types of malt; pale, crystal, dark crystal, caramalt, chocolate, lager, roasted and barley.
-Pale malt does not have much colour, but has lots of sweet sugar flavours.
+We use several different types of malt: pale, crystal, caramalt, chocolate, lager and wheat as well as roasted barley.
+Pale malt, which we use in all of our regular ales, does not have much colour but has lots of sweet sugar flavours.
 Crystal malt has been kilned for longer so some of the sugars have turned to caramels.
 The roasted barley imparts lots of colour and gives coffee, chocolate, liquorice and toffee flavours.
 The other malts that we use are somewhere in between these extremes.

 The malt that we use differs from the malt used for distilling as the brewing process requires different properties in the malt.
 Compared to the distilleries on Islay we use a very small amount of malt, around one tonne a month of all our malts combined.

-We use six different types of hops; three, Bramling Cross, Fuggle and Golding from England, two, Amarillo and Mount Hood from the USA and Bobek from Slovenia.
+We mainly use six different types of hops; three (Bramling Cross, Fuggle and Golding) are from England, two (Amarillo and Mount Hood) are from the USA and one (Bobek) is from Slovenia.
 The various hops give different bitterness and aroma characters to the beer.
 The hops come dried and vacuum packed and when they are rehydrated by boiling with the sweet wort in the copper oils and resins are drawn out.
 The resins give the bitter flavour to the beer while the oils give the beer its aromas.

 Brewing the Beer

-We begin by putting 300 litres of hot liquor at 70°C into the mash tun and add between 100 130kg of malts “the grist”.
-The mixture is stirred with the mash poleto thoroughly mix the grist and the liquor.
+We begin by putting 300 litres of hot liquor at 70°C into the mash tun and add between 99kg and 130kg of malts, which is known as “the grist”, depending on what we are brewing.
+The mixture is stirred with the mash pole to thoroughly mix the grist and the liquor.

 The liquor and malt is left to steep for about 80 minutes.
 The liquor starts to dissolve out the sugars from the malt.
 This gives a sweet thick liquid in the mash tun called wort.
 The wort provides the sweet side of the flavour equation in the beer.

 The bitter side of the flavour equation is added to the beer in the copper (or kettle as it is sometimes called).
 The wort is transferred to the copper using the underback.
 The copper has heating elements in the bottom.
-After pumping the wort through the underback for about 15 minutes by which time the elements are covered, we can then turn the heaters on and we start sparging the malt in the mash tun.
+After pumping the wort through the underback for about 15 minutes these elements are covered and we can then turn the heaters on and we start sparging the malt in the mash tun.
 Another 500 litres of hot liquor at 75°C is sprayed over the mash bed in the sparging process.
-This extra liquor picks dissolves up any sugars that has been left behind in the initial steeping process.
+This extra liquor dissolves any of the sugars that has been left behind in the initial steeping process.
 Sparging normally takes around an hour to an hour and three quarters.
 After the end of the process we are left with about 700 litres of sweet wort in the copper.